theopn/dotfiles/README.md

 | my macbook |

 Here are dotfiles for my systems, Framework 13 (AMD Ryzen AI 5 340 & 2.8k display) and M1 MacBook Air.
-MBA runs the latest version of macOS, and Framework runs the latest version of Fedora Workstation (I also run Sway alongside of Gnome, check [Haunted Tiles](https://github.com/theopn/haunted-tiles/) out for my Sway config).
+MBA runs the latest version of macOS, and Framework runs the latest version of Fedora KDE Plasma (check out [Haunted Tiles](https://github.com/theopn/haunted-tiles/), my Sway config).

 Tools in this repository are mostly open-source utilities for development.